- What is a virtual call center?

 Serve customers faster with unified customer service powered by AI

-Sprinklr Modern Care is powered by the most advanced, proprietary AI engine for the enterprise, built on the only unified customer experience management (Unified-CXM) platform.
-It analyzes billions of conversations across your customers’ preferred social, messaging, in-app, live chat, email, and voice channels; identifies intent and sentiment; and routes customers to the right support — all in real time.
+Sprinklr Service is powered by the most advanced, proprietary AI engine for the enterprise, built on the only unified customer experience management (Unified-CXM) platform.
+It analyzes billions of conversations across your customers’ preferred social, messaging, in-app, live chat, email, and voice channels; identifies intent and sentiment; and routes customers to the right support — all in real-time.

 Engage at scale